parvezelias375/B12-A5-Emergency-Hotline-1/readme.md

 ### 6. Answer the following questions clearly:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+ans:
+getElementById → gets one element by its unique id. getElementsByClassName → gets all elements that share the same class. querySelector → gets the first element that matches a CSS selector. querySelectorAll → gets all elements that match a CSS selector.

 2. How do you **create and insert a new element into the DOM**?
+ans:
+first create a new element, then place it wherever you want in the page (at the end of the body, inside a div, or before/after another element).

 3. What is **Event Bubbling** and how does it work?
+ans:
+When an event happens on a child element, it doesn’t stop there — it moves up to its parent, then the grandparent, and so on until the document.
+That’s bubbling.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
+ans:
+Instead of putting separate event listeners on many child elements, you put one listener on the parent and handle everything there.
+It’s useful because the code is lighter, faster, and it also works for new child elements added later.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+ans:
+preventDefault(): stops the browser’s built-in action (like stopping a link from opening a page). stopPropagation(): stops the event from moving up to parent elements.

 ---